ALaks96/signalML/README.md

 ## 5\.
 MLOps & deployment

-After obtaining a satisfying model, we save the weights and architecture in on hdf5 file that will be used for inference.
-The next step (MLOps) is to make this model available.
+After obtaining a satisfying model, we save the weights and architecture in an hdf5 file that will be used for inference.
+The next step is to make this model available.
 To do this we create a Docker image for real time inference.
-The expected end result is a container, running on the Edge, infering in real time a specific type of failure for a machine (in our case a fan).
-There 3 steps to do this:
+The expected end result is a container, running on the Edge, infering in real time the occurence of a specific type of failure for a machine (in our case a fan).
+There are 3 steps to do this:

 *   The first is to create the docker image which will encapsulate the code needed to go from an input (an audio recording) to an output (information output: is the fans functionning normally?).
 *   The second is to push the image to a container registry (in our case ACR) in order to make the Docker image available to different platforms (in our case an Edge runtime)